 When comprehending spoken language, listeners make use of multiple cues from different information sources and across several hierarchical levels of linguistic representations.
 A distinction is commonly made between cues from at least two sources: acoustic, or "signal-based" cues, and linguistic, or "knowledge-based" cues.
-Signal-based cues include the spectral and temporal properties of the acoustic speech signal, such as voice onset time (VOT; e.g., Lisker & Abramson, 1967; Toscano & McMurray, 2015) and contextual speech rate (e.g., Bosker, 2017; Maslowski, Meyer, &

-Bosker, 2019; Reinisch & Sjerps, 2013).
+Signal-based cues include the spectral and temporal properties of the acoustic speech signal, such as voice onset time (VOT; e.g., Lisker & Abramson, 1967; Toscano & McMurray, 2015) and contextual speech rate (e.g., Bosker, 2017; Maslowski, Meyer, & Bosker, 2018; Reinisch & Sjerps, 2013).
 Knowledge-based cues, on the other hand, include knowledge about phonotactic and syntactic constraints (e.g., Huettig & Janse, 2016; McQueen, 1998; Tuinman, Mitterer, & Cutler, 2014), as well as semantic context (Altmann & Kamide, 1999; Wicha, Moreno, & Kutas, 2004).
 Consequently, many models of spoken word and language comprehension incorporate at least some degree of interaction between information from both knowledge-based and signal-based information sources (e.g., Marslen-Wilson, 1987; McClelland & Elman, 1986), but few of them make predictions about how the brain computationally integrates this available information from different levels of linguistic hierarchy (although see, e.g., Norris & McQueen, 2008, for a Bayesian implementation of lexical recognition).

 The goal of the current study is to contribute to our understanding of language comprehension by investigating how signal-based and knowledge-based cues are integrated and weighted against each other during online speech comprehension.
-Using eyetracking within the visual world paradigm, we investigate two questions: (a) Are knowledge-based, morphosyntactic cues toward grammatical gender immediately used to generate predictions about upcoming referents, even in the presence of uncertainty? (b) Are signal-based, contextual speech rate cues used even in the
+Using eye-tracking within the visual world paradigm, we investigate two questions: 1) Are knowledge-based, morphosyntactic cues towards grammatical gender immediately used to generate predictions about upcoming referents, even in the presence of uncertainty?
+2) Are signal-based, contextual speech rate cues used even in the presence of preceding morphosyntactic information?
+We also investigate, for the first time, variations in the strategies that participants employ when integrating cues with each other by mapping participants' behavioral responses to their eye-tracking data.
+We discuss the implications of our findings within the framework of cue integration (Martin, 2016) and the two-stage model of acoustic context effects (Bosker et al., 2017).